-- b.
+- and the problems arising out of the employment of children.
+Based on the recommendations of the Gurupadswamy Committee, the Child Labour (Prohibition and Regulation) Act of 1986 was enacted. - b.
 1986- The Child Labour (Prohibition and Regulation) Act was enacted: It designates a child as a person who has not completed their 14th year of age.
 It aims to regulate the hours and the working conditions of child workers and to prohibit child workers from being employed in hazardous industries. - c.
 2016- Child Labour (Prohibition and Regulation) Amendment Act: An Act to prohibit the engagement of children in all occupations and to prohibit the engagement of adolescents in hazardous occupations and processes and the matters connected therewith or incidental thereto.
 According to this amendment in the Act, the Government of India will provide stricter punishments for employers who violate the Act.
 It will also make the employer employing any child or adolescent in contravention of the Act cognizable.
 The Act also allows the government to bar the employment of adolescents that are working in any hazardous conditions. - d.
 2017- Child Labour (Prohibition and Regulation) Amendment Rules: The Government of India decided to make further amendments to the Act after extensive consultation with the stakeholders.
 Provisions included a broad and specific framework for the prevention, prohibition, rescue and rehabilitation of children as well as adolescent workers; for clarity on issues related to family enterprises; safeguards for creative workers or artists that have been permitted to work under the act concerning working hours and conditions; set of specific duties and responsibilities for law enforcement agencies to ensure effective implementation and compliance of the Act.

 Violations: As per the data of 2011 Census, India had 10.13 million child labourers, between the age of 5-14.
 However, this problem is not uniform across India, with some states reporting a higher prevalence of child labour than others, examples being Uttar Pradesh, Bihar, Rajasthan, Maharashtra, and Madhya Pradesh - which together constitute nearly 55% of the total population of working children in India.
 Over 80 per cent of children below 14 years of age engaged in child labour are based in rural areas.
 According to the Census 2011, most child labours in India are employed for agriculture and allied activities.
-The global trend shows that 71 per cent of child labour is concentrated in this sector.
-168
+This is in sync with the global trend which shows that 71 per cent of child labour is concentrated in this sector.